Lazy Queries

 }

-• No record count until loop completes
+• No record count until iteration completes

 Video: Lazy Query